lidofinance/lido-dao/docs/dev-local.md

 * `depositContractAddress` The address of the Beacon chain deposit contract (it will deployed otherwise).
 * `daoInitialSettings` Initial settings of the DAO; see below.

-You may specify any number additional keys inside any network state, they will be left intact by deployment scripts.
+You may specify any number of additional keys inside any network state, they will be left intact by deployment scripts.

 #### DAO initial settings